pyvista/pyvista/doc/user-guide/data_model.rst

 general implemented in VTK is provided by the `Discrete Differential Geometry YouTube Series
 <https://www.youtube.com/playlist?list=PL9_jI1bdZmz0hIrNCMQW1YmZysAiIYSSS>`_
 by Prof. Keenan Crane at Carnegie Melon.
 The concepts taught here will help improve your understanding of why data sets are structured the way they are in libraries like VTK.

 At the most fundamental level, all PyVista geometry objects are :ref:`ref_dataset`.
 A dataset is a surface or volume in 3D space containing points, cells, and attributes describing that geometry.

 Geometry in PyVista is represented as points and cells.
-In certain geometry types, such as :class:`pyvista.PolyData` or :class:`pyvista.UnstructuredGrids`, these cells must be explicitaly defined.
+In certain geometry types, such as :class:`pyvista.PolyData` or :class:`pyvista.UnstructuredGrids`, these cells must be explicitly defined.
 In other data types, such as :class:`pyvista.UniformGrid`, the cells are defined as a emergent property based on the shape of the point array.

 To see this in practice, let's create the simplest surface represented as a :class:`pyvista.PolyData`.
 But first, we need to define our points.

 Points and Arrays in PyVista